Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 where the composition $\mathbf{B}\circ\mathbf{I}$ gives the BV operator $\Delta$.

-\begin{remark} Note that in the above, we have used the bold letters $\mathbf{I}$, $\mathbf{B}$ and $\mathbf{S}$ to denote the corresponding maps $I$, $B$ and $S$ in Connes' long exact sequence (\ref{eq:Connes-LES}), in order to emphasize that we are dealing with closed string invariants.
+\begin{remark} Note that in the above, we have used the bold letters $\mathbf{I}$, $\mathbf{B}$ and $\mathbf{S}$ to denote the maps corresponding to $I$, $B$ and $S$ in Connes' long exact sequence (\ref{eq:Connes-LES}).
+This is to emphasize that we are dealing with closed string invariants.
 As a convention, we will use the notations $\mathbb{I}$, $\mathbb{B}$ and $\mathbb{S}$ for the open string counterparts of the maps $\mathbf{I}$, $\mathbf{B}$ and $\mathbf{S}$.
 In particular, there is a long exact sequence

 which is simply (\ref{eq:Connes-LES}) applied to the wrapped Fukaya category $\mathcal{W}(M)$. \end{remark}